ChJus/NeuralNetwork/README.md

 - Consideration regarding complexity of models — is it possible to reduce computational resources on training/running models yet retain similar performance results?
 - How can a general model by trained to achieve generalized intelligence? (think ARC-AGI benchmarks)
+- [Art of the Problem](https://www.youtube.com/@ArtOfTheProblem) series on neural networks mentions accelerated learning for robots using reinforcement learning by running simulations where physical properties are altered, allowing trained models to better adapt to the natural environment, which is often much different from training examples.
+Could a similar technique be applied to augment image data (e.g., randomly alter image color/positioning/dilation/skewing) and improve model generalization?
+(Would be similar to dropout and data augmentation techniques to reduce model overfitting.)

 ### Further references and experimentation ideas